 The hottest items are usually written and drawn by the real superstars of the industry, from Alan Moore to Alex Ross… and then there’s a shelf that’s dedicated to one series alone: Neil Gaiman’s Sandman.

 It makes sense.
 It’s an amazing series, ground-breaking in its day and still as powerful as ever.
 It helped make Neil Gaiman one of the most important voices in the field of fantasy literature.
 He’s a comic book writer and a novelist, and he’s written for both the big and small screen.
 From Stardust to Coraline, he’s made an impact.
 While Neverwhere may not have picked up the following it deserved, his episodes of Babylon 5 and Doctor Who have become fan favourites.
 Add to that an online following of over 2 million fans, and it’s fair to say he’s pretty popular.

 But you’ll still find his best work in comic book shops.
 It’s a short story that lingers with you long after you’re finished reading it, much like the effects of Poison Ivy herself.

 There’s another section in comic book shops too, and they’re the bargain bins.
 You know the ones.
 You can get a stack of back issues (granted, they’re not always the best but they can be pretty good) for the price of a burger meal at a fast food place.
 If you’re on a tight budget, it’s always worth looking through them so don’t be a snob.
 It can be the comic book equivalent of The Antiques Roadshow.
 There’s a lot of junk in there, comics that never caught on… but sometimes you’ll find a hidden treasure.

-That’s where I found mine.
-I found Neil Gaiman’s Poison Ivy and got it for five bucks.
+That’s where I found my copy of Neil Gaiman’s Poison Ivy.

 So the next time you’re at the comic book shop, maybe take a few minutes to check out the old bargain bins.
 You never know what you may find.